adamcohenhillel/ADeus/README.md

 > Note that if you're using Apple Silicon Mac, you might need to change the `coralmicro/scripts/requirements.txt` file, making the version of the package `hidapi==0.14.0` (see [issue](https://github.com/google-coral/coralmicro/pull/98))

-Once the setup has finished too, you can connect your device
+Once the setup has finished running, you can connect your device via a USB-C, and run the following to create a build:

 ```bash
 cmake -B out -S .